-At the beginning of the session, judge Tikhanskay read the appeal.
+At the beginning of the session, Judge Tikhanskay read the appeal.
 It consisted of two points:

-- To recognize as illegal the decision of the FSB of Russia to refuse to provide archival information to Elsa Marie Dupuis, expressed in the form of letter No. 10 / А-D-1489 from 05/04/2017.
+- To recognize as illegal the decision of the FSB of Russia to refuse to provide archival information to Elsa Marie Dupuy expressed in the form of letter No. 10 / А-D-1489 from 05/04/2017.

 - To require the FSB of Russia to provide Elsa Marie Dupuy with the opportunity to review the following archival documents kept in the Central Archive (CA) of the FSB of Russia.

-Three of these records, about which the FSB reported in 2008 and 2009 without presenting copies, are especially important for the Wallenberg case.
-One concerns an interrogation of Wallenberg’s driver Vilmos Langfelder and his cellmate Sandor Katona on the evening of July 22, 1947, in Lefortovo Prison, another concerns the interrogation of Prisoner no. 7 and Wallenberg’s cellmate Willy Roedel the same evening, but in Internal (Lubyanka) Prison, and the third concerns the interrogation of Prisoner no. 7, Langfelder and Katona that started in early hours of July 23, 1947, and continued until 6:30 pm.
+Three of these records, which the FSB admitted to in 2008 and 2009 without presenting copies, are especially important for the Wallenberg case.
+One concerns an interrogation of Wallenberg’s driver Vilmos Langfelder and his cellmate Sandor Katona on the evening of July 22, 1947, in Lefortovo Prison, another concerns the interrogation of Prisoner no. 7 and Wallenberg’s cellmate Willy Roedel the same evening, but in the Internal (Lubyanka) Prison, and the third concerns the interrogation of Prisoner no. 7, Langfelder and Katona that started in early hours of July 23, 1947, and continued until 6:30 pm.
 As a comment to these interrogations, in 2009 FSB archivists wrote: